Skip to main content

 Nursery Costs in Scotland 2026: Average Weekly Fees

 The definitive 2026 guide to nursery fees in Scotland using Coram Family and Childcare Survey data.
-Compare weekly costs by age, region and city, with practical advice on hidden extras.
+Compare weekly costs by age, region and city

 Working out what nursery actually costs in Scotland in 2026 is harder than it should be.
 Fees vary by age, location, provider type and the small print on food, nappies and registration.
 This guide pulls the latest verified figures together so you can budget realistically.